RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ```bash
 % openstack volume create --size 10 EncryptedVolume
 ```
-By adding a type to this volume, we can make it encrypted as a template was created.
+By adding a type to this volume, we can make it encrypted as a template was created in the earlier steps.

 ```bash
 % openstack volume create --size 10 --type LuksEncryptor-Template-256 EncryptedVolume
 ```
-An encrypted volume now created with 10 GB of size and using the LuksEncryptor-Template-256 template with the name EncryptedVolume.
+An encrypted volume is now created with 10 GB of size and using the LuksEncryptor-Template-256 template with the name EncryptedVolume.